-8 Ways to Use Dryer Lint in Your Backyard and Garden
+Brilliant Uses For Dryer Lint in Your Back Yard and Garden

 When dryer lint piles up, it can become a fire hazard.
-But before you toss that dryer lint, consider using it for one of these purposes.
+But before you toss it in the trash, consider putting it to good use!

 Dryer lint is flammable, which is why we’re urged to clean out the trap after each load of laundry.
 Collect it in a sealed jar to use as tinder the next time you start a fire in your backyard fire pit.
 For a self-contained fire starter, stuff cardboard toilet paper rolls with lint.